HubTou/PyLists4C/DOC.md

     ETYPE_FLOAT = 21,
     ETYPE_DOUBLE = 22,
     ETYPE_LONG_DOUBLE = 23,
-    // C-style strings:
-    // (ie. 0 terminated character array)
+    // C-style strings (ie. 0 terminated character array):
     ETYPE_STRING = 31,
+    // Homogeneous ARRAYs:
+//  ETYPE_ARRAY = 32,
     // Sub-LISTs:
-    ETYPE_LIST = 32,
+    ETYPE_LIST = 33,
-    // Python-style dictionaries for C (maybe one day :-))
+    // Python-style dictionaries for C:
-//  ETYPE_DICT = 33,
+//  ETYPE_DICT = 34,
     // Self-contained structures without pointers:
-    // (it would be a good practice to have a starting sub-TYPE field
-    // if you want to have non homogeneous STRUCTs) ETYPE_STRUCT = 34
+    ETYPE_STRUCT = 35
 } ETYPE;
 ```
 Design notes:
 * ETYPE_UNDEFINED is meant for internal use.
+* The following types are placeholders for possible future extensions:
+  * ETYPE_NULL for empty elements (I couldn't find a use case for this?)
+  * ETYPE_ARRAY for our ARRAYs as we have defined them anyway (The same functionalities could be achieved through sub-LISTs)
-* ETYPE_DICT is a placeholder for a possible complementary library for [Python-style dictionaries](https://www.w3schools.com/python/python_dictionaries.asp).
+  * ETYPE_DICT for a possible complementary library of [Python-style dictionaries](https://www.w3schools.com/python/python_dictionaries.asp).

 We provide convenience functions for each standard C language types, so you don't always have to pass *values* by address, provide the *type* and *size* parameters, or cast variables to specific types.